GrantMeStrength/retro/zog/zog.md

 ## Video

-I found a video card on eBay - the SSM VB1B.
+I found a video card on eBay - the [SSM VB1B](https://wiki.theretrowagon.com/wiki/SSM_VB1B).
 I've had luck with SSM cards, and this one was cheap, so...
+Even came with the [manual](http://www.s100computers.com/Hardware%20Manuals/SSM/SSM%20VDB-1.pdf).
+I see one on eBay today for ten times the price I paid, so I guess I lucked out.
 I was getting ready to try it when someone spotted it was missing one of the voltage regulators.
 Oops!
-Luckily 7805 regulars is something I've got in my parts drawer, so I swapped out the existing regulator and replaced the missing one.
-I removed the Character Generator ROM (hard to find a replacement maybe?) and tested the voltages - all good.
-So I dropped int into the Altair 8800c clone and after some fiddling with various video leads and monitors.. it works!
+Luckily 7805 regulators is something I've got in my parts drawer, so I swapped out the existing regulator and replaced the missing one.
+I removed the Character Generator ROM and some other odd look chips (hard to find a replacement maybe?) and tested the voltages - all good.
+So I put it all back together, added a video cable and dropped it into the Altair 8800c clone and after some fiddling with various video leads and monitors.. it works!
 Mostly.
-Could do with some adjusting or maybe replacing some tired chips, but hey - not bad!
+It ould do with some adjusting or maybe replacing some tired chips, but hey - not bad!

+The (super cheap) composite to HDMI adaptor I have produces rolling junk on an LCD display, but the Apple IIc mono monitor worked.. and so did the LCD monitor when I connected the composite lead directly.
+Need to check the video signal with the 'scope and see if there are obvious issues.

 ![](1.jpeg)

 ![](3.jpeg)

-To display something, the card just needs something sent to $EC00 to $EFFF.
-The front panel wasn't doing it (the front panel is picky about what it can write to) but a small Z80 test program toggled in made the text flicker away.
+To display something, the card just needs something poked into memory between $EC00 to $EFFF.
+The front panel wasn't doing it (the front panel is picky about what it can write to, and this card has some special magic to allow both the S-100 bus and the video generator to see the on-board RAM) but a small Z80 test program that I toggled in made the text update away.
 Success!
+The character set is actually considerably better than the ZX81 from 4 years later..
+Lowercase, symbols and graphics.
+Not bad.

 ![](2.jpeg)

-I can't move this into Zog yet, as the Zog only has 5 volts and this card requires a few milliamps at 12 and -3 volts.
-However, DigiKey is rushing me a [small unit](https://www.digikey.com/en/products/detail/mornsun-america-llc/A0512S-1WR3/13168378) that can take +5 and provide +/- 12v which should be ideal.
+I can't move this card into Zog yet, as the Zog only has a 5 volt supply and this card requires a few milliamps at 12 and -3 volts for that character ROM.
+However, DigiKey is mailing me a [small unit](https://www.digikey.com/en/products/detail/mornsun-america-llc/A0512S-1WR3/13168378) that can take +5 and provide +/- 12v which should be ideal.

 ![](4.jpeg)